2023-06-05 11:43:03

 Tokyominfa appointed a former ward assembly rookie on the recommendation of the People’s Democratic Party, and although Governor Koike was there to support him, he fell behind the Ishin candidate by a little less than 10,000 votes, finishing fourth.

-It was the first election since the LDP and Komeito ended their election cooperation in Tokyo, and it was a test of how far the LDP could fight without Komeito’s support.
+It was the first election since the LDP and Komeito ended their election cooperation in Tokyo, and it was a test of how far the LDP might fight without Komeito’s support.
 The fact that the LDP candidate won second place and the candidate supported by the Constitutional Democratic Party of Japan (CDP) and the Communist Party won the top spot can be said to be a continuation of the LDP’s declining trend that was seen in the unified local elections in April.
 Perhaps you have a sense of danger.

 On the other hand, the candidate of the Japan Restoration Party, which has made great progress in the unified local elections and aims to replace the Rikmin as the main opposition party in the next House of Representatives election, was defeated in the third place.
 It was an election that had to be held at the hands of the party executives.
-I was worried about whether I could win in the single-seat constituency in Tokyo.
+I was worried regarding whether I might win in the single-seat constituency in Tokyo.
 Tactics and strategies will need to be revised.

 1685994711